How to Beat the Peanut Butter Raise and Master Your Performance Review

 Understanding the Latest COLA Estimate

 Social security projections often set the tone for what the rest of the country expects.
 Since the cost of living adjustment for federal employees is tied to specific indices, it provides a benchmark for your own salary negotiation.
 But don’t wait for your boss to bring up these numbers first.
 You need to know if the cost of living pay increase is enough to maintain your current lifestyle.
-Cap Puckhaber suggests that you treat the COLA as your floor, not your ceiling.
+I suggest that you treat the COLA as your floor, not your ceiling.

 How to Determine Raises for Employees Without Biased Metrics